wdonadelli/XSQLite/index.md

 The main table will have all columns defined in XML plus the `_id_` column, automatically created by the application, which will be the primary key of the table.

-The log table will have all columns defined in XML plus the automatic columns `_event_`, which will record the type of update performed, and `_log_`, which will record the time of the update.
+The log table will have all columns defined in default table plus the automatic columns `_event_`, which will record the type of update performed, and `_log_`, which will record the time of the update.

 The log table will record the insertion (0), update (1) and deletion (2) events.

 By default, the log table cannot have data changed or deleted.

+### Views (new)

+For each table built, a view will be created.

+The columns referenced in the view will have the format `table.column`.

 ### Triggers